Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems: Summary and Conclusions

 \section{Summary and Conclusions}

 We studied the range of effective complex permittivities of a three-dimensional isotropic composite material made from two isotropic phases.
 We started from the well-known Bergman-Milton bounds, which bound the effective complex permittivity by two circular arcs in the complex plane.
 In the first step, we showed that several points on one of these arcs are attained by a specific class of hierarchical laminates.
 Furthermore, on the basis of numerical calculations, we showed that there is a natural way of interpolating between these laminates, which results in laminates approaching the arc in the gaps between these points.
-We then showed, using established variational methods, that the second arc can be replaced by an optimal bound that corresponds to assemblages of doubly-coated spheres.
+We then showed, using established variational methods, that the second arc can be replaced by an optimal bound that corresponds to assemblages of doubly coated spheres.
 Using this result, we derived corresponding bounds on the angle-averaged polarizability and the extinction cross-section of small particles.
+While we have focused on bounds using the quasistatic approximation, our results should be a useful benchmark for future bounds that might be more generally valid.
+For example, bounds on the absorption and scattering of radiation by particles of general shape and valid at any frequency have been derived in Ref.\,\onlinecite{Miller:2016:FLO}.
+While these bounds are quite tight, they are not as tight as our bounds in the quasistatic limit.
+This shows that there is room for improvement, perhaps using some sort of hybrid bounding method.